romekbulogin/dataquire/README.md

-# dataquire
+# DATAQUIRE
-DATAQUIRE - Universal database management system.
+## DATAQUIRE - Universal database management system.
 This project was developed as a final qualification work.
 Technologies:
 - Kotlin 1.8.0